BenjaminMary/gofi/README.md

 ## Changelog
+- 2024-01-08 : fix some front UI following the front folder.
+Add an advanced mode to validate or cancel specific records if needed.
 - 2024-01-06 : new page to validate or cancel records.
 - 2024-01-03 : some more HTML improvements.
 - 2024-01-02 : add buttons and svg icons, app relooking.
 Store svg icons in a dedicated file.